-At each station on cruises 9308 and 9310 a Sea-Bird Electronics, Inc., Conductivity-Temperature-Depth (CTD) instrument was deployed with a 24-place General Oceanics rosette.
-The rosette was equipped with 20 to 24 tenliter plastic (PVC) bottles.
+At each station on cruises 9702 and 9704 a Sea-Bird Electronics, Inc., Conductivity-Temperature-Depth (CTD) instrument was deployed with a 24-place General Oceanics rosette.
+The rosette was equipped with 24 ten-liter plastic (PVC) bottles.
 The CTD/rosette cast usually sampled 20 depths to a maximum sampling depth of 525 meters, bottom depth permitting.
-Pressures and temperatures assigned to the water sample data were derived from the CTD signals collected just prior to the bottle trip.
-Pressures have been converted to depth by the Saunders (1981) pressure-to-depth conversion technique.
+Occasional stations have multiple bottles tripped at the same depth to provide more water for ancillary programs.
+Pressures and temperatures assigned to the water sample data were derived from the CTD signals recorded just prior to the bottle trip.
+Pressures have been converted to depths by the Saunders (1981) pressure-to-depth conversion technique.
 CTD temperatures reported with the bottle data have been rounded to the nearest hundredth of a degree Celsius.
+Salinity, oxygen and nutrients were determined at sea for all depths sampled.
+Chlorophyll-a and phaeopigments were determined at sea within the top 200 meters, bottom depth permitting.

-Salinity samples were collected from all rosette bottles and analyzed at sea using a Guildline model 8400A Autosal salinometer.
+Salinity samples were collected from all rosette bottles and analyzed at sea using a Guildline model 8410 Portasal salinometer.
 The results were compared with the C T D salinity in order to verify that the rosette bottle did not mis-trip or leak.
 The salinometer was standardized before and after each group of samples with substandard seawater.
-Periodic checks on the conductivity of the substandard were made by comparison with IAPSO Standard Seawater batch P122.
-Salinity values have been calculated from the algorithms for the Practical Salinity Scale, 1978 (UNESCO, 1981a) and were reported to three decimal places, provided that accepted standards were met.
+Periodic checks on the conductivity of the substandard were made by comparison with IAPSO Standard Seawater batch PI27.
+Salinity values have been calculated using the algorithms for the Practical Salinity Scale, 1978 (UNESCO, 1981a) and were reported to three decimal places, provided that accepted standards were met.
 If only one determination per sample was obtained, or there was doubt concerning the accuracy of the analytical results, the salinities were reported to two decimal places.